Textual Entailment is not a Better Bias Metric than Token Probability: Results

 When comparing token probability and NLI bias scores, we notice that the overall behavior of NLI bias metrics is concerningly random.
-None of the metrics behave predictably with respect to token probability bias scores.
-We want to understand if this is caused by the relationship between TP and NLI bias scores, or if the NLI metrics we tested are generally brittle with high randomness.
-Out of 28 pairwise combinations of NLI metrics, we find only five with $R^2 > 0.5$.
-These pairs are listed in Table~\ref{tab:high_r2_pairs}.

-Of these pairs, $M_2$ and $M_3$, as well as $M_5$ and $M_6$, are very similarly formulated, so those correlations are unsurprising.
-The most interesting result here is the relatively strong correlation between $M_3$ and $M_8$, which are defined very differently but behave similarly.
-This is weak evidence that either probability thresholds or argmax defintions might be the most useful conversions from NLI classification probabilities to percentile bias scores.
-However, the overall behavior of the tested NLI metrics seems to be brittle and hard to predict.
-Given this finding, we next attempt to determine whether there is a meaningful difference between raw TP and NLI scores, or whether the issue is at the level of conversion to percentile bias scores.
+None of the metrics behave predictably with respect to token probability bias scores, and there is no obvious ``best'' metric.
+First, we observe that the threshold comparison and $\argmax$ metrics $(M_2, M_3, M_4, M_{10}, M_{11})$ are not numerically comparable to TP and cannot be interpreted with as percentile scores where 50 is perfectly unbiased.
+The other six metrics seem to be at least roughly comparable to TP.